Thomas Blagrave (1522-1590)

 Died: 18th June 1590 at Clerkenwell, Middlesex

 Thomas was the eldest son of Richard Blagrave of Uttoxeter in Staffordshire.
 He seems to have moved down to Berkshire along with his uncle, Robert.
 While Robert settled in Reading and became the ancestor of the famous Blagraves of that town – including his grandson, the famous mathematician – Thomas may have tried his luck in Newbury.
 He managed to secure himself a position in the employ of Thomas Cawarden, a Groom of the Privy Chamber, to whom the King had given the stewardship of Donnington Castle, Benham Park and other West Berkshire manors.
 He was probably present when King Henry visited Donnington in 1541.
 Three years later, Cawarden was appointed Master of the Revels with responsibility for overseeing and financing all Royal entertainments from his offices in Blackfriars.
 Blagrave presumably then spent much time in London and was working in the Revels Office itself by 1446.
-He, however, retained a country property at Bockhampton in Lambourn and it is possible that this was a return to his grandfather’s original home, as Blagraves had lived in that area for centuries, taking their name from a small manor of the same name.

 By 1551, Thomas was appointed Deputy Clerk of the Revels, one of the officials undertaking the book-keeping at the Revels Office, and it was probably during this period that he made an advantageous marriage to Joan, the daughter and heiress of William Bellamy of Hadley in Middlesex.
 They had at least one son and four daughters together, one of the latter of whom eventually married William, the brother of Thomas Lodge, the poet and playwright.
 Having presumably kept his head down during the religious turmoil of the period, Blagrace was appointed Clerk of the Revels under Sir Thomas Benger in 1560.
 He was paid eight shillings a day, with an additional twenty-four shillings a year for livery.
 He was also given a large hall house with seven bedrooms and stabling to live in at the former hospital of St. John of Jerusalem in Smithfield to where the Revels Office had by then moved.
 It appears to have been around this time that Blagrave became associated with the Protector Somerset’s son, the 2nd Earl of Hertford.
 Thomas leased much land from him in his home parish of Great Bedwyn in Wiltshire, including a new home at Grafton Court.
 This was shortly before his lordship was locked up in the Tower of London for marrying the Queen’s cousin without her permission.
 Blagrave became the Earl’s auditor during his years of imprisonment and even sat as MP for Great Bedwyn in 1571.
 Benger was an ineffectual Master and stepped down in favour of Blagrave in 1573, although he was never officially appointed and remained Acting Master of the Revels to Queen Elizabeth I throughout his term of office.
 This did have the advantage of enabling him to draw a salary from both positions.
 Throughout his time in office, Blagrave had to organise all manner of entertainers and workmen involved in acting, acrobatics, building sets and making costumes.
 The most frenzied activity took place around Christmas and Shrove Tuesday and he would watch all the rehearsals at St. Johns.
 After the 2nd Earl of Hertford’s release from the Tower of London, he seems to have fallen out with Blagrave, who he accused of misappropriating the tithes from Bedwyn Parsonage and embezzling £800 along his receiver, William Drury.